ballerina-platform/ballerina-dev-website/learn/get-started/build-a-data-service-in-ballerina.md

 );
 ```

-### Create a Ballerina project
+### Create a Ballerina package

-A new Ballerina project can be created by executing the following command in the directory in which you want to create the project.
+A new Ballerina package can be created by executing the following command in the directory in which you want to create the package.

 ```shell
 bal new data_service